Browsing Tag

 Identifying the Emotional Experience

 It’s essential to identify the emotional experience that your customers are seeking.
 P&G initially marketed Febreze in a way that provoked a negative emotional reaction: no one enjoys feeling shamed and inadequate.
-By identifying a different emotional reaction that is more in keeping with what P&G customers were seeking—a feeling of pride, satisfaction in a job well done, the sense of being rewarded—it became possible for the customer to enthusiastically embrace the brand.
+By leveraging this crash guide, they were able to shift their strategy to identify a different emotional reaction that aligns with what P&G customers were seeking—a feeling of pride, satisfaction in a job well done, and the sense of being rewarded.
+This approach made it possible for the customer to enthusiastically embrace the brand.

 Up to 90% of customer behavior is unconsciously motivated.
 Many times, customers are oblivious to what leads them to choose one product over another.